 Inventory analysis raises profits by lowering costs and supporting turnover.
 It also:

-2. Reduces Stockouts: When you understand which inventory customers want most, you can better anticipate demand and prevent stockouts.
+• Reduces Stockouts: When you understand which inventory moves the fastest, you can better anticipate demand and prevent stockouts.

-3. Increases Customer Satisfaction: Analyzing inventory offers insight into what and how customers purchase goods.
+• Increases Customer Satisfaction: Analyzing inventory offers insights into when and how your customers purchase goods.

-4. Reduces Wasted Inventory: Understanding what, when and how much people buy minimizes the need to store obsolete products, as well as when products expire so you can have a strategy behind using them.
+• Reduces Wasted Inventory: Understanding what, when, and how much people buy minimizes the need to store obsolete products.
+Analysis can also help companies develop a strategy to move perishable items before they expire.

-7. Expands Your Understanding of the Business: Reviewing inventory provides insights into your stock, customers and business.
+• Expands Your Understanding of the Business: Reviewing inventory provides insights into your stock, customers, and business.

 Increase Sales & Revenue with Inventory Management

-This graphic breaks down the benefits of inventory management, showing how it can increase a company’s sales and revenue by continually securing the right amount of products needed to fill customer orders.
+This graphic breaks down the benefits of inventory management, showing how it can increase a company’s sales and revenue by continually securing the right number of products needed to fill customer orders.

 NetSuite Software for Managing All Your Inventory Needs

 Properly managing inventory can make or break a business.
-Having insight into your stock at any given moment is critical to success.
-Decision makers know they need the right tools in place to be able to manage their inventory effectively.
-NetSuite offers a suite of native tools for tracking inventory in multiple locations, determining reorder points and managing safety stock and cycle counts.
-Find the right balance between demand and supply across your entire organization with the demand planning and distribution requirements planning features.
+Having insight into your stock at any given moment is critical to success, and decision-makers know they need the right tools to manage inventory effectively.
+NetSuite offers a suite of tools for tracking inventory in multiple locations, determining reorder points, and managing safety stock and cycle counts.
+Find the right balance between demand and supply across your entire organization with industry-leading demand planning and distribution requirements planning features.

-NetSuite provides cloud inventory management solutions that are the perfect fit for companies within the startup to small businesses to Fortune 100 range.
-Learn more about how you can use NetSuite to help plan and manage inventory, reduce handling costs and increase cash flow.
+NetSuite provides cloud inventory management solutions that are the perfect fit for companies from startups to the Fortune 100.
+Learn more about how you can use NetSuite to help plan and manage inventory, reduce handling costs, and increase cash flow.

 Inventory FAQs